Precision Ag – The future of farming and reporting

 What’s the next big step?

 There are already agents who are managing grower’s data generated by Precision Ag technology.
 Whether or not it is something that will become widespread, it is a reminder that the data used throughout Crop Insurance is highly protected.
-ProAg’s crop insurance agents will continue to be people you can trust, especially when the words “Big Data” creep into everyday agriculture.
+ProAg’s crop insurance agents will continue to be people you can trust.